MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > [!NOTE]
 > If a USB NFC reader works on Windows Desktop with the inbox CCID driver, that same reader is expected to be compatible with the HoloLens 2.
 If the reader requires a third-party driver (either from Windows Update or through manual driver installation), the reader is not compatible with HoloLens 2.

-Whether you sign into a device you have used before or a new device, follow these steps to sign in with an NFC reader:
+Whether you sign into a device you used before or a new device, follow these steps to sign in with an NFC reader:

 1. From the “Other User” screen, enter the FIDO Key / Tap the NFC Key against the reader.
 2. Enter the FIDO PIN.